 Valencia Travel Guide

-Valencia oozes traditional character, particularly in its old town (El Carmen), and has retained its cultural heritage not only in the form of medieval architecture but also in its quirky, exuberant festivals such as the Battle of the Flowers, the fireworks of Fallas, and even one dedicated to tomato-hurling.
+Valencia is backed by hills that give way to the plains of Aragon, and it oozes traditional character, particularly in its old town (El Carmen).
+Along with some arresting examples of medieval architecture, Valencia has retained its cultural heritage through its quirky, exuberant festivals such as the Battle of the Flowers, the fireworks of Fallas, and even one dedicated to tomato-hurling.
+Valencians have their own language as well.

 View printable version Send a link to this travel guide